 - 1. How much of the future appreciation in growth is Paula willing to share with Mary? - 2.
 How much assurance does Mary want that she will have first claim on assets to repay her investment?
 How willing is she to be a minority shareholder or would she rather be a creditor? - 3.
 How large a risk exists that the corporation will go bankrupt so that Paula and Mary want their ownership stakes to be Sec.
 1244 stock? - 4.
-How willing is Paula to recognize gain on the corporate formation? - C:2-58a.
-A "pass-through" entity.
+How willing is Paula to recognize gain on the corporate formation?

+C:2-58a.
+A pass-through entity.
 In light of the nursery's projected losses over the next two years, Paula and Mary might consider organizing the business as an S corporation, a general partnership, a limited partnership, or a limited liability company.
 With respect to all these forms, losses generated at the entity level would pass through to Paula's and Mary's separate returns.
 As a result, Paula and Mary could use a pro rata share of the entity's loss to offset income they earn over the next two years.
-In the case of a C corporation, losses generated at the entity level would carry back or forward to offset the corporation's income in other years.
-Paula and Mary could not use such losses to offset income they earn over the next two years. - b.
+In the case of a C corporation, losses generated at the entity level would carry over to offset the corporation's income in other years.
+Paula and Mary could not use C corporation losses to offset income they earn individually over the next two years.
+In either case, any NOL carryover would be subject to the 80% of taxable income limitation in the carryover years.
+Regarding the pass-through entity, this form would have the added advantage of providing the owners a qualified business income deduction should the entity become profitable in the future.

+b.
 As a type of partnership.
 To achieve their various business and investment objectives, and in light of their proposed use of debt and equity, Paula and Mary might structure the partnership as either a limited partnership or as a general partnership that makes a special allocation.
 A limited partnership would give either investor the opportunity to trade her general partnership right to manage the business (analogous to common stock ownership) for a limited partnership right to a fixed rate of return (analogous to preferred stock ownership).
 A limited partnership also would give either investor the opportunity to become a general creditor of the partnership (analogous to a corporate bondholder).